jgabaut/koliseo/README.md

   This is a C library for an arena allocator, whose arenas are named Koliseo.
   It offers a basic API to perform initalisation, push/pop, reset and free of a Koliseo.

-  Thanks to [skeeto](https://www.reddit.com/user/skeeto/) for showing me the implementation.

 ## Prerequisites <a name = "prerequisites"></a>

   To build the `demo` binary, you need: